ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 we were able to make it work at ZuriHac! _(Thanks again!)_

 However, it was still missing some features that I wanted, like binarization with Otsu's Method.
-While it would certainly be possible to implement this in Hip, I (for once) felt that Haskell's abstractions didn't really help with the task at hand and only complicated things unnecessarily.
+While it was certainly possible to implement this in Hip, I (for once) felt that Haskell's abstractions didn't really help with the task at hand and only complicated things unnecessarily.
-A for loop in C, by comparison, is conceptually very simple and already as fast as the Haskell code.
+A `for` loop in C, by comparison, is conceptually very simple and already as fast as the Haskell code.
 Luckily, C is a first-class citizen in Haskell and it's very easy to bundle some C code and call it via Haskell's FFI.

-Unfortunately, there didn't seem to be a straightforward C library that I could hook up to Perspec, so I started to work on [FlatCV] - a pure C library for computer vision and image manipulation.
+Unfortunately, there didn't seem to be a straightforward C library that I could hook up to Perspec without too much FFI headaches and so I started to work on [FlatCV] - a pure C library for computer vision and image manipulation.

 I might have overdone it with the yak shaving here,